bfetler/project_management/README.md

 ### Why do you need project management?

-You're happily working away, feeling great, writing software, adding features, etc.  You've got a great team, working on a cool product.

-__*Then*__ you or someone on the team wants to a new feature, but it doesn't quite mesh with the rest of the product.
+__Scenario:__  You're working away on a project, writing software, adding and fixing features for a great new product.  __*Then*__ someone on the team wants to add a new feature, but it doesn't quite mesh with the rest of the product, or may not fit in the current timeline.

 __Q: What can you do?__
 + Get organized.